henrybiney/go.sudoku/README.md

 ### Work in progress
 - Add Elm front end
 - Allow posts of Sudoku images; Use ML to decode and solve
-- Benchmarks - How does this far against very hard Sudokus
+- Benchmarks - How does this fares against very hard Sudokus
 - Deploy to [Heroku](https://www.heroku.com/go)